 HOUSING PROGRAM DESCRIPTION OF ACTUAL LEASING ISSUES AND SOLUTIONS MTW Housing Choice Voucher All residents of San Mateo County continued to experience an extremely tight rental market and high rents.
-One of the persistent challenges is that voucher holders have to compete with high wage technology and biotech workers within the same limited housing market.
+One of the persistent challenges is that voucher holders must compete with high wage technology and biotech workers within the same limited housing market.
 To address this situation, HACSM has increased its project-based voucher allocation to secure additional long-term affordable units, and has collaborated with affordable housing developers, and private market landlords.
 Through its' MTW authority, HACSM created a MTW activity, titled the Leasing Success Program, to provide financial incentives to owners of rental property who choose to participate in the program.
-In the Spring of 2019, HACSM completed a rent study and determined that the subsidy amounts should be increased for all bedroom sizes to address participant rent burdens and the challenging rental market and proposed the implementation for July 2019.
-HACSM has also continued to offer the Renting Success Workshop, free to all voucher holders to share new methods and approaches for a successful housing search.
-And, HACSM renegotiated a contract with Abode Services to assist, upon referral, new applicants and relocating participants in their housing search.
+HACSM has continued to offer the Renting Success Workshop virtually due to the COVID 19 pandemic, to all voucher holders to share new methods and approaches for a successful housing search.
+Additionally, HACSM renegotiated a contract with Abode Services to assist, upon referral, new applicants and relocating participants in their housing search.
 Local, Non-Traditional Providers in the Local Non-Traditional programs who do not own their own rental properties face the same issues as described above.
 In these instances, they have established relationships with a handful of private market landlords who are willing to work specifically with participants in their programs.